-How Amazon’s 'Haven' Venture Could Impact All Aspects of the Healthcare Industry
+How Amazon’s Healthcare Venture 'Haven' Could Impact All Aspects of the Healthcare Industry

 What are they building in there?

 Ever since the announcement last year that three of America’s biggest companies — Amazon, Berkshire Hathaway and JPMorgan Chase — had united, Voltron-style, to fight for lower healthcare costs and forge “a better patient experience” for their combined 1.2 million employees, industry watchers have waited patiently for more details about what the healthcare hydra has planned.

 For the most part, we’re still waiting.

 Dubbed Haven, the alliance has since laid out some of its still-blurry vision.
 If you consider its leadership team (led by surgeon and best-selling writer Atul Gawande) and Amazon’s yearslong gesturing toward healthcare and previous comments by Berkshire Hathaway founder Warren Buffett, some clues come into focus.

 “The health care problem is the No. 1 problem of America and of American business,” Buffett said in 2012.
 “It’s the tapeworm, essentially, of the American economy.”

 Bezos posed an idea for a cure in 2016, saying that health care would be “one of those industries that is elevated and made better by machine learning and artificial intelligence.”